 Located 1200 miles south of Hawaii and just 200 miles north of the equator Christmas Island forms part of the Republic of Kiribati (pronounced Kiribas).
 It is one of the largest coral atolls, so you can imagine the scenery and fishing to match.

-Whether you are an experienced saltwater angler or not, and if wondering the Pacific Ocean flats with a fly rod in hand excites you, then you will be blown away by Christmas Island fly fishing.
+Whether you are an experienced saltwater angler or not, and if wondering about the Pacific Ocean flats with a fly rod in hand excites you, you will be blown away by Christmas Island fly fishing.
 See also our post here on when is the best time for saltwater fishing.

 The endless hard sand flats, where experienced saltwater anglers can have great fishing conditions year-round, separate it from any other saltwater destination.

 Know for its excellent bonefish and giant trevally fishing, it has an array of other species, yellow margin triggerfish and golden trevally, to name a few.

 For front-range anglers hooking into yellowfin tuna or massive bonefish, Christmas Island is somewhat a fly fishing nirvana with rewarding fish being a regular occurrence.

 Whether chasing bonefish in extremely shallow water or you are running through the endless flats after a 100cm Giant Trevally that’s chasing baitfish, Christmas Island offers all the fishing you will need.